Plantar fasciitis: Symptoms, diagnosis and treatment

 What causes plantar fasciitis?

 A number of factors can contribute to plantar fasciitis.
 While men can get plantar fasciitis, it is more common in women.
 You're also more likely to have this condition as you age.
 Common causes of plantar fasciitis include:

 - Taking up a new form of exercise or suddenly increase the intensity of your exercise.

-- Have other medical conditions such as rheumatoid arthritis or lupus (systemic lupus erythematosus).
+- Medical conditions such as rheumatoid arthritis or lupus (systemic lupus erythematosus)